Noaaan/MythicMetals/README.md

 misode, for his loot table generator.
 Shadowclaimer, for creating Metallurgy in the first place.
 My friend SnifferProduct, who helped in designing the first iteration of tool stats.
-My friend Revanitez, who contributed to the assets of the mod.
+My friend Revanitez, drakath9 and realspectr3x who contributed to the assets of the mod.
 And a final thanks to the Fabric Project Discord, who have all been very nice and helpful while developing this mod.
+### Translations
+These people have helped translating the mod into different languages.
+Thank you to:

+Oscienet for the russian translation.

+Feel free to contribute a translation if you want to!
+I do not support crowdin, so you will have to either put it up as a pull request or raise an issue with a translated lang file.